pantheon-systems/documentation/source/_docs/custom-certificates.md

 Please allow two business days to get a CSR and load the certificate.

-### What about new Enterprise sites or sites purchased online?
+### What about sites purchased online?

-Custom certificates are currently available to customers with a Pantheon contract using Legacy SSL.
-We have no current plans to offer it to new sites or Basic or Performance sites.
-If you are interested in using a custom certificate, however, please [let us know while we are still gathering interest](https://learn.pantheon.io/201806-Custom-Cert-Reg.html){.external}.
-If bringing your own certificate is an immediate requirement, please see the suggestions <a href="/docs/https/#can-i-bring-my-own-certificate" data-proofer-ignore>here</a>.
+Custom certificates are available for contract customers (e.g. Elite, Enterprise, EDU+) and we have no plans to offer it for Basic or Performance sites purchased online.
+If bringing your own certificate for non-contract site is a requirement, please see suggestions on <a href="/docs/https/#can-i-bring-my-own-certificate" data-proofer-ignore>how to terminate TLS through a 3rd-party.</a>.

 ### Will custom certificates be self-serve?